 Don Quixote (1955) by Pablo Picasso

-In Plato’s Republic he describes an ancient quarrel between poetry and philosophy, with both claiming to be the true educators of virtue.
+In Plato’s Republic he describes an ancient quarrel between poetry and philosophy, in which both poetry and philosophy claim to be the true educators of virtue.
 The poets claim to possess a greater power to impel people to do great things.
 And who can disagree?
 Where would the Venus de Milo or the Sistine Chapel be without the hands of the poets?
 Surely, great works of art are evidence of the powerfully erotic inspiration of the poets.
 Homer, the father of poetry, was once called the “educator of Greece” by Socrates in Plato’s Republic –though Socrates went on in the text to severely regulate the poets and restrict their uncontrolled erotic power.
-He recognizes Homer’s authority, and then dethrones him.
+Socrates recognized Homer’s authority and dethroned him.
 Socrates represents philosophy’s hidden desire: to restrict and regulate unmitigated poetry.
 Poetry poses a threat to philosophy precisely because of its wayward power over people.
 Per Aristotle, poetry is mimesis (or “imitation”) while philosophy, on the other hand, seeks to discover and contemplate the nature of things, not merely the representation, or “imitation” of things.

-“Don Quixote and Sancho Setting Out” By Gustave Dore
+“Don Quixote and Sancho Setting Out” By Gustave Doré (1863)

 I have to wonder, is anyone ever simply an “idle reader”, as the narrator of Don Quixote pronounces?
 The act of reading books, and contemplating their ideas, is risky.
 It can lead to a kind of madness -like the story of Thales falling down the well in Plato’s Theaetetus.
 The philosopher appears to many as odd and frivolous.
 He is useless and often silly or clumsy.
 However, not just philosophers, but poets, theologians, and all the rest are deeply affected by books.
 Consider those who claim to act in accordance with the Bible or the Quran, or those who read deeply into Marx or Hegel and attempt to prophesy the progression of a new political society.
 Books can be dangerous.
 When we read the poets, like Don Quixote does, the world of the imagination overcomes the dreary world around us.
 The imagination becomes a wild and dangerous wilderness.

-“The Don’s mind is enflamed with romances of chivalry” by Gustave Dore
+“The Don’s mind is enflamed with romances of chivalry” by Gustave Doré (1863)

 However, the narrator of the novel never fails to remind the “idle reader” that the world of Don Quixote is a farce.
 The narrator is decidedly modern and his mission is to provide an “absolutely true history” of Don Quixote’s absurd quest.
 Is the narrator the same as the author of Don Quixote, Miguel de Cervantes Saavedra?
 It is difficult to tell.
 Borrowing from Plato, Cervantes conceals his true writerly predispositions behind several layers of ambiguity – who is the true author of Don Quixote?
 We cannot know as we do not know the compiler of the history of La Mancha, or enough about the Arabic translator, as the narrator constantly reminds us.
 If Don Quixote is a pure example of the dangers of intellectual deprivation, the narrator of the novel is the pure example of erotic deprivation.
 At the outset of the Ingenioso Hidalgo Don Quixote de la Mancha the narrator (pulling from the records of La Mancha, as well as from Arabic parchments translated back into Castilian Spanish by someone named Cide Hamete Benengeli – meaning something like “Lord Hamet of the Eggplants”) both praises Don Quixote as a noble knight, but he also continually refers to him as a “lunatic.”
 The narrator is a gatherer of data, as he is merely the “stepfather” of Don Quixote.
 He is a mere historian or an anthropologist, in the modern sense.
 The “true account” of Don Quixote is deliberately obfuscated.
 But in Part II (1615), published ten years after the release of the first part, Don Quixote knowingly sallies forth to combat the untruths published about his earlier adventures in the false Quixote, a novel actually published in 17th century Spain by a writer named Alonso Fernandez de Avellaneda (a nome de plume).
 Somehow, Don Quixote (the character) becomes aware of Don Quixote (the novel) and he is obsessed with its existence.
 He has lost control of his name and his story.
 In this way, the work of art takes on a life of its own.
 Meta-textually, the reader is aware that the entire novel is a complete fabrication.
 However, within the confines of the novel, the line between truth and untruth is blurred, as verisimilitude is brought to the extreme test.
 The criteria for historical accuracy in Don Quixote is absurdly hilarious -he is an ancient knight parading around among disenchanted people and the whole adventure is being meticulously documented.